Cidan/rachaeldb/README.md

 # RachaelDB

-A simple, powerful, and sassy in memory rink store written in Golang.
+A simple, powerful, and sassy rink store written in Golang.

 ## Compiling